 4. Say More Thank You’s

-Start telling people thank you more.
+One of the best gratitude examples is to start telling people thank you more.
 Make a point of saying thanks when you might otherwise not have.
 Every day, find something to thank someone else for.

 It will make you happier and give you a better outlook for the day.
 You will also find joy in making others happier as well and develop deeper relationships with those around you when you are grateful for each other.